Fountain Hughes

-Fountain was a grandson of Wormley Hughes (1781-1858) and Ursula Granger, and great-great-grandson of Betty Hemings, the slave matriarch at Monticello.
-Wormley Hughes and his family were enslaved by President Thomas Jefferson at the time of his death.
+Fountain was a grandson of Wormley Hughes (1743-1858) and Ursula Granger, and great-great-grandson of Betty Hemings, the enslaved matriarch at Monticello.
+Wormley Hughes and his family were enslaved by President Thomas Jefferson.

 Background and early life

-After Thomas Jefferson's death in 1826, Wormley Hughes (who had worked as a gardener) was among a group of slaves who were "given their time."
-This was an informal freedom, a non-legally binding release from the demands of enslavement without legal release, awarded usually to respective members of the slave-holder's own enslaved descendants and, at times, to other slaves deemed to have shown especially dedicated service.
-Despite this, Hughes' wife Ursula and all their children were sold in 1827, along with all but five slaves from Monticello, to settle outstanding debts of the estate.
+After Thomas Jefferson's death in 1826, Wormley Hughes (who had worked as a gardener) was among a group of enslaved peoples who were "given their time."
+This was an informal freedom, a non-legally binding release from the demands of enslavement without legal release, awarded usually to respective members of the slave-holder's own enslaved descendants and, at times, to other enslaved people deemed to have shown especially dedicated service.
+Despite this, Hughes' wife Ursula and all their children were sold in 1827, along with all but five enslaved persons from Monticello, to settle outstanding debts of the estate.
 Hughes appealed to Jefferson's grandson to try to keep his family together; Thomas Jefferson Randolph purchased Hughes' wife and his three sons and took them with Wormley to his plantation of Edge Hill at Shadwell, Virginia.
 Three daughters of Hughes were sold ultimately to people in Missouri and Mississippi; others stayed closer.

 Fountain Hughes was born near Charlottesville, Virginia.
 He states that his grandfather was enslaved by Thomas Jefferson.
 His father was killed in the American Civil War.
 As a child, Hughes was sometimes sent as a messenger to another house and would carry a pass to show he was allowed to travel.
 He said none of the enslaved boys were given shoes until they were about 12 or 13; they always went barefoot.
 He describes moments when his feet bled due to not being able to wear shoes.
-He also said that boys also had to wear dresses like women, and they were not given any pants or shoes until the age of about 12 or 13.
+He also said that boys also had to wear dresses like women.
 He described sleeping on pallets on the floor of their quarters; they did not have beds until after freedom.
 After being freed, he worked for a dollar a month.